 Places to visit

-Travel on and you come to Craignure where there is a Tourist Information centre and the ferry terminal.
+Travel on and you come to Craignure where you will find the Tourist Information centre and the ferry terminal.
 There is a lovely pub, The Craignure Inn, which serves excellent meals.
-Opposite the ferry terminal is a general store with post office and Macgregor's Roadhouse which also serves meals and snacks.
-You can travel on the Mull narrow gauge railway to Torosay Castle and gardens, a favourite with the children.
+Arlene's coffee shop, by the ferry terminal, also serves very good food at reasonable prices.
+Opposite the ferry terminal there is a Spar general store with post office and petrol.
+Macgregor's Roadhouse also serves meals and snacks.
 There is a newly built swimming pool at The Isle of Mull Hotel for public use.
-About a mile further on is a Craignure golf course that welcomes visitors.
+About a mile further on is the Craignure golf course, that welcomes visitors.

-About 10 miles further is Salen a small village with a shop, post office and a Mediterranea Restaurant.
+About 10 miles further is Salen a small village with a Spar shop, post office, the Mediterranea Restaurant, a coffee shop and filling station.
 Along the coast road you can usually see seals basking on the rocks.

-Another 15 miles and you come to the main town Tobermory with it's famous coloured houses built aroud the bay, this is where the children's program Balamory is set.
-There is an assortment of shops including a co-op, chemist, a wonderful bakers and an excellent book shop.
+Another 15 miles and you come to the main town Tobermory, with it's famous coloured houses built around the bay, this is where the children's program Balamory is set.
+There is an assortment of shops including a Co-Op supermarket, a pharmacy, a wonderful bakers and an excellent book shop.
 There are also several restaurants and a fantastic fish and chip van.
-At the Distillery you can take a tour and see how whiskey is made and sample the produce.
+At the Distillery you can take a tour and see how whiskey is made and sample the produce!

 At Dervaig you will find The Old Byre Heritage Centre showing Mull through the ages.
 Carry on around the island to Calgary and a lovely sandy beach.